swarup81/MechaCar_Statistical_Analysis/README.md

 # Deliverable 4:Design a Study Comparing the MechaCar to the Competition
 ## Study Design: MechaCar vs. Competition
 metric or metrics to test:
-customers are interested in fuel efficiency when purchasing, so will do a statistical test on mpg.
+customers are interested in fuel efficiency when purchasing, so will do a statistical test on mpg

 Null hypothesis or alternative hypothesis:
 Null hypothesis: vehicle fuel efficiency is the same as the competitors.